debuffed/2005-Interface/README.md

 ## Setup:

-1. Go to the Interface Styles plugin on Runelite and choose the 2005 Gameframe.
+1. Go to the "Interface Styles" plugin on Runelite and select the 2005 Gameframe.

 2. Add "Resource packs" plugin on Runelite from the Plugin Hub section.